-ElL established InverNet to develop a fibre optic ring around Invercargill that connects PowerNet's offices and control room and ElL's city substations.
+EIL established InverNet to develop a fibre optic ring around Invercargill that connects PowerNet's offices and control room and EIL's substations in this region.
 The new fibre connects to existing fibre optic cables owned by the Invercargill City Council and to exchange equipment owned by Venture Southland.
-The network will provide high capacity installation interconnections servicing the above three parties and will also allow some schools to be connected to the national KAREN information resource.
+The network will provide high capacity installation interconnections servicing the above three parties.

-${\sf EIL}\ continues\ to\ seek\ further\ opportunities\ with\ its\ joint\ venture\ partners\ in\ the\ interest\ of\ its\ stakeholders.$
+EIL continues to seek further opportunities with its joint venture partners in the interest of its stakeholders